 - Excavation Work Permit: This permit covers the Authorization for personnel to mine or dig land in order to build infrastructure, extract resources or unearth hidden artifacts.
 The risk involved in excavation includes falling, being trapped, explosions, airborne contaminants, etc.

-- Electrical Work Permit: Electrical work is any work where the worker or the worker’s tools will intentionally be in contact with electrically energised circuits.
-Testing and/or the use of testing equipment is not considered electrical work, unless the testing requires that the worker and/or the worker’s tools will intentionally be in contact with the electrically energised circuits.
+- Electrical Work Permit: Electrical work is any work where the worker or the worker’s tools will intentionally be in contact with electrically energized circuits.
+Testing and/or the use of testing equipment is not considered electrical work, unless the testing requires that the worker and/or the worker’s tools will intentionally be in contact with the electrically energized circuits.

 - Special Hazard Work Permit: Special hazard work permit and industry and workplace specific, designed based on the hazard present in that particular organization.
 Link Nuclear power station where the potential hazard is nuclear waster and radiation.
 In those industries, special hazard work permit are issues which are designed to safeguard person from those hazards

 - Chemical Work Permit: This covers the authorization to work with harmful chemical substances or in a chemically induced atmosphere that is either toxic or corrosive by nature.
 Chemical engineers that mostly work in chemical plants and labs.

 There are necessary contents of every permit to work, these contents include: